John Buchan: Author, journalist, war, and politics

 After graduating from Oxford, Buchan read for and was called to the Bar in June 1901, as a member of the Middle Temple.
 In September 1901 he travelled to South Africa to become a private secretary to Alfred Milner, who was then the High Commissioner for Southern Africa, Governor of Cape Colony, and colonial administrator of Transvaal and the Orange River Colony, making Buchan an early member of Milner's Kindergarten.
 He also gained an acquaintance with a country that would feature prominently in his writing, which he resumed, along with his career as a barrister, upon his return to London in 1903.
 In 1905, he published a legal book, The Law Relating to the Taxation of Foreign Income.
 In December 1906, he joined the Thomas Nelson & Sons' publishing company and was also a deputy editor of The Spectator.
 On 15 July 1907, Buchan married Susan Charlotte Grosvenor—daughter of the Hon.
 Norman Grosvenor, a son of the 1st Lord Ebury, and a cousin of the Duke of Westminster.
 Together, Buchan and his wife had four children, Alice, John, William, and Alastair.

 In 1910, Buchan wrote Prester John, set in South Africa, another of his adventure novels.
 He began to suffer from duodenal ulcers, a condition that later afflicted one of his fictional characters, about the same time that he ventured into politics and was adopted as Unionist candidate in March 1911 for the Scottish Borders seat of Peebles and Selkirk.
-He supported some Liberal causes, such as free trade, women's suffrage, national insurance, and curtailing the powers of the House of Lords.
+He supported some Liberal causes, such as free trade, national insurance, and curtailing the powers of the House of Lords.
 But he did not support Home Rule in Ireland and what he considered the class hatred fostered by Liberal politicians such as David Lloyd George.

 With the outbreak of the First World War, Buchan began writing a history of the war for Nelson's, the publishers, which was to extend to 24 volumes by the end of the war.
 He worked in the Foreign Office, and for a time was a war correspondent in France for The Times in 1915.
 In that same year, his most famous novel, The Thirty-Nine Steps, a spy-thriller set just prior to the First World War, was published.
 The novel featured Buchan's oft-used hero, Richard Hannay, whose character was partly based on Edmund Ironside, a friend of Buchan from his days in South Africa.
 A sequel, Greenmantle, came the following year.
 In June 1916 Buchan was sent out to the Western Front to be attached to the British Army's General Headquarters Intelligence Section, to assist with drafting official communiques for the press.
 On arrival he received a field-commission as a second lieutenant in the Intelligence Corps.